TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 National Library Board

 If the name Katong Park Hotel doesn’t ring a bell, you may recognise the names Embassy Hotel from the 1950s, Hotel Ambassador from the 1960s and 1970s, or Duke Hotel from the 1980s – they all refer to the same building.
-This establishment that once stood at Meyer Road underwent various changes in hands, explaining the frequent name alterations.
+This establishment that once stood at Meyer Road underwent various changes in hands over the years, explaining the frequent name alterations.

 After its construction post-WWII, Katong Park Hotel emerged as the largest hotel in Malaya.